gvwilson/fiction/santas/index.md

 and—was that a *bone* of the end of one of its arms where there really ought to be a hand?<span class="note">Even a mechanical hand would have been okay.
-Finner had an aunt who had started wearing one after an unfortunate encounter with a particularly nasty guard goose, and more than a few careless elves had needed mechanical upgrades after what people referred to as "workshop incidents".</span>
+Finner had an aunt who had started wearing one after an encounter with a particularly militantß guard goose, and more than a few of his mother's elvish friends had needed mechanical upgrades after what people referred to as "workshop incidents".</span>

 The burly santa hefted his ax.